 We noticed that you're using an unsupported browser.
 The TripAdvisor website may not display properly.We support the following browsers: Windows: Internet Explorer, Mozilla Firefox, Google Chrome.
 Mac: Safari.

 US$ 59 - US$ 146 (Based on Average Rates for a Standard Room)

 Number of rooms

-TripAdvisor is proud to partner with Booking.com, Orbitz, Hotels.com, Expedia, Travelocity, Priceline, Hotwire, HotelQuickly and getaroom.com so you can book your Hotel Angleterre reservations with confidence.
+TripAdvisor is proud to partner with Booking.com, Expedia, Hotels.com, Orbitz, Travelocity, Priceline, Hotwire, HotelQuickly and getaroom.com so you can book your Hotel Angleterre reservations with confidence.
 We help millions of travellers each month to find the perfect hotel for both holiday and business trips, always with the best discounts and special offers.